MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-powerapps-checker.md

 | Web Resources  | [web-avoid-eval](http://go.microsoft.com/fwlink/?LinkID=398563&error=web-avoid-eval&client=PAChecker)  | Don't use the 'eval' function or its functional equivalents.  |

 ## Limitations
-Powerapp checker can't be automated at this time.
+Solution checker can't be automated at this time.
 You must run it from PowerApps.
-More information: [Run PowerApps checker](#run-powerapps-checker)
+More information: [Run PowerApps checker](#run-the-solution-checker)

 ### See also
 [Best practices and guidance for the Common Data Service](../../developer/common-data-service/best-practices/index.md)<br />